cultureamp/kaizen-design-system/.github/issue_template.md

 # PLEASE DO NOT ADD ISSUES HERE.

-We have a dedicated Github Repo for any issues and discussions: https://github.com/cultureamp/kaizen-discourse
+We have a dedicated GitHub Repo for any issues and discussions: https://github.com/cultureamp/kaizen-discourse